n38803/APD2/Thompson_Shaun_Project/README.txt

 SPECIAL INSTRUCTIONS:
-- Please view our Milestone 3 update for full visual experience of UI components.
+- Please visit our webpage for documentation in regard to recent updates, upcoming updates, and application news.